Harjas12/Codepath-prework/README.md

 ## Notes

-One of the struggles I had when creating this application was learning how the view cycle on iOS works.
+One of the struggles I had when creating this application was pre-filling the information onto the screen when the app loaded up.
+I realized that this was an issue with me not undertanding how the view lifecycle in iOS workes.
+Once I understood this view lifescycle, I was able to prooerly prefill the fields with saved information before the user sees the view.

 ## License